 After a sauna session, it is common to cool off and wash, often outside in the much colder temperature.
 Swimming is also often done after a sauna session.

 Also note that it’s very normal to enter a Finnish sauna in your birthday suit.
 While a small towel is acceptable, being naked in a sauna in Finland is kind of the norm.

 You will find lots of public saunas in Finland.
 Gyms, hotels, swimming pools, they will all typically have a sauna in the complex.
 Small at-home saunas or private sauna cottages are also very common.

 The sauna truly is an integral part of the Finnish lifestyle, and the average Finn simply cannot imagine a life without a sauna nearby.

 This also means that the Finnish treat a sauna with respect and will always use a sauna in an appropriate manner.

 Saunas offer great benefits for both our physical health as well as our mental health.
-The Finnish have embraced sauna use as a major part of their lifestyle.
+The Finnish have embraced sauna use as an important part of their lifestyle.

 Fortunately for the rest of us, the popularity of saunas has steadily increased in recent times, with Finnish-style saunas popping up in hotels, gyms, and spas all over the world.